huntabyte/bits-ui/sites/docs/content/ref.md

 </Accordion.Trigger>
 ```

-One caveat is that if you wish to use a custom `id` on the element, you must pass it to the component first so it can be registered and associated with the `ref` prop.
+One caveat is that if you wish to use a custom `id` on the element, you must pass it to the component first, so it can be registered and associated with the `ref` prop.
 The `id` you pass will be passed down via the `props` snippet prop on the `child` snippet.

 ```svelte
 <script lang="ts">